-When people come into the healthfood store looking for multivitamins, I often redirect them by asking “What are your objectives?”
+When people used come into the healthfood store looking for multivitamins, I often redirect them by asking “What are your objectives?”

 For most people, buying a multivitamin is a one-size-fits-all way to cover your bases.
 It’s sort of a nutritional insurance policy.
 But are they really all they’re cracked up to be?